 Maintaining balance plays a major role in rehabilitating walking ability.
 Following a spinal cord injury, individuals with paraplegia may experience weakened core control, which can significantly affect balance.

-Developing core strength will help improve balance between your upper and lower body, which is essential for sitting upright, standing, and walking.
+Developing core strength can improve balance between your upper and lower body, which is essential for sitting upright, standing, and walking.

 Check out the video below for seated core exercises that you can do from the comfort of your wheelchair.

 Additionally, here are 4 exercises that will help individuals with paraplegia develop strength in their cores: